 Pay less interest with a set (shorter) payoff schedule

-Personal loans are appealing in that you get cash pretty quickly, the interest rates are lower than most credit cards and you'll have a set payment amount with end date - for example, with a $50,000 personal loan, you may have a $xx monthly payment for five years.
+Personal loans or debt consolidation loans are appealing in that you get cash pretty quickly, and the interest rates are lower than most credit cards.
+Plus you'll have a set payment amount with an end date.

 Low-interest option for homeowners